everslick/mega65-c-tutorial/README.md

 Purpose
 -------

-The **Makefile** contains targets for installing and updating the compilers (SDK) and an emulator (XEMU), compiling the obligatory *hello world* program, as well as showing how to directly run it in
+The **Makefile** contains targets for installing and updating the toolchains (SDK) and an emulator (XEMU), compiling the obligatory *hello world* program, as well as showing how to directly run it in
 ![xemu](https://github.com/lgblgblgb/xemu).